MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Deploy the solution within a minimum of 2 Azure regions to protect against regional outages.
   - Prioritize the use of paired regions to benefit from SDP risk mitigations and platform recovery capabilities.
+  > [!IMPORTANT]
-  > For scenarios targeting a >= 99.99% SLO, a minimum of 3 deployment regions should be used to maximize the composite SLA and overall reliability.
+  > For scenarios targeting a >= 99.99% SLO, a minimum of three deployment regions is recommended to maximize the composite SLA and overall reliability.

 - Use an active-active deployment strategy where possible to maximize reliability.
   - Where data/state consistency challenges exist explore the use of a) a globally distributed data store, b) stamped regional architecture, or c) a partially active-active deployment, where some components are active across all regions while others are located centrally within a primary region.